keyx-dev/builder/docs/docs/builder-component.md

 The Builder component accepts the following props:

 - `rootNode`: Of type `BuilderNode`, represents the root node of the tree to be built.
+- `onNodeUpdate`: A callback function of type `(changedNode: Node<BuilderNodeData>, type: ChangeType, details?: ChangeDetails<BuilderNodeData>) => void;` that is called when a node in the tree is updated.
-- `widgets`: Of type `Widgets`, an object mapping node types to their corresponding React components.
+- `renderers`: Of type `RenderersMap`, an object mapping node types to their corresponding React components.
-- `nodeProviders`: Optional, of type `Provider[]`, an array of providers that provide additional context or functionality to the nodes.
+- `propInjectors`: Optional, of type `PropInjector[]`, an array of components that can inject additional props into the rendered nodes.
+- `...restGlobalProps`: Any other props passed to the `Builder` component will be spread onto the `RecursiveNodeRenderer` and subsequently available to all custom renderers and prop injectors.

 ## Examples